Skip to Content

 With so many toothbrush options available, finding the best one for your smile can feel overwhelming.
 At Cambridgeport Dental, Dr. Shawn Kim and Dr. David Shim help patients understand the differences between manual, electric, and sonic toothbrushes — as well as how often to replace them — so you can maintain a cleaner, healthier smile at home.

-Toothbrush Styles
+Toothbrush styles

-Manual Toothbrushes
+Manual toothbrushes

 Manual toothbrushes are affordable, widely available, and easy to use.
 They give you full control of your brushing technique and don’t require batteries or charging.
 When choosing one, look for soft bristles and an ADA Seal of Acceptance to ensure safe and effective cleaning.

-Electric Toothbrushes
+Electric toothbrushes

 Electric toothbrushes use battery-powered rotating or oscillating bristles to reduce plaque with less effort.
 Many include features like built-in timers to help you brush for a full two minutes.
 While they offer improved plaque removal, they do require charging or battery replacement and tend to cost more than manual options.

-Sonic Toothbrushes
+Sonic toothbrushes

 Sonic brushes are a type of electric toothbrush that vibrate at much higher speeds — often more than 30,000 strokes per minute.
 This rapid movement helps clean deeper between teeth and along the gumline.
 They provide a highly effective clean, but they are usually the most expensive option.

-Caring for Your Toothbrush
+Caring for your toothbrush

 Whichever toothbrush you choose, proper maintenance is key.
 Replace manual brushes — or electric brush heads — every 3–4 months or sooner if bristles become frayed.
 Brushing twice daily for two minutes helps support lifelong oral health.